 Walking the streets of Barcelona is an outright pleasure.
 Expats will find the city’s mild weather, amazing architecture and medieval alleys make for plenty of pedestrian opportunities.

 Of course, expats should exercise more caution in transitional neighbourhoods, tourist hotspots and under the cover of darkness.
-Barcelona has been appointed one of the pickpocket capitals of the world but, apart from petty theft, expats need not be too worried about more serious crime.
+Barcelona has been appointed the pickpocket capital of the world but, apart from petty theft, expats need not be too worried about more serious crime.

 Cycling in Barcelona